 Link building is a very important, but very time-consuming, part of search engine optimization (SEO).
 Getting high-quality backlinks isn’t easy, but it’s worth the boost in rank and authority that you can get from them.

-A backlink from one site to another is similar to a word-of-mouth referral.
+A backlink or external link from one site to another is similar to a word-of-mouth referral.
 It means that another website considers yours to be a valued resource on a specific topic, which helps Google to see that you know what you’re talking about.

 But wanting backlinks is a lot easier than actually getting them.
 It often involves a lot of networking, cold emails, and high-quality content.
 And just like other SEO work, it can take time to give you a noticeable return on investment.

 In this resource, you can find eight ways to get more backlinks, from the tried and true to the creative and underused.

 - Offer to exchange organic content with other writers

 - Ignore irrelevant link requests

 1) Offer to exchange organic content with other writers

 This is one of the most popular and obvious ways to get backlinks.
 You start by researching other writers or websites in your industry and make a list of the best ones.

 Reach out, either through email, their contact form, LinkedIn, or social media, and ask if they would be interested in exchanging content with you.